AndrewDarwin/sneaker_central/README.md

 * As a visitor, I want to be able to easily navigate through the site on any size screen:

 Full responsiveness has been tested thoroughly and all screen sizes are fully working for easy navigation

-* As a visitor, I want to know about the company:

-There is a description of Sneaker Central in the footer on all pages.

 * As a visitor, I want to see an overview of all of the sneakers available, so I can see what the website is offering: